ronin-chain/dpos-contract/docs/src/technical_specifications/random_validator_selection.md

-# Validator Selection Specification for Ronin Network
+# Weighted Random Selection Specification for Validators

 This document outlines the detailed specification for selecting validators in the Ronin Network using the `LibSortValidatorsByBeacon` library and the `RoninRandomBeacon` contract.
 The selection process ensures a fair, decentralized, and efficient mechanism for determining the validator set for each period and epoch.